St. Joseph personal injury Lawyers

 To determine the amount and type of damages to award in a wrongful death lawsuit, the court will consider:

-• funeral and burial expenses;
+- funeral and burial expenses;

-• medical bills related to the deceased person's final injury or illness;
+- medical bills related to the deceased person’s final injury or illness;

-• the value of wages and benefits the deceased would likely have earned if they had lived (If the deceased was a child, the value will be based on the earnings of the child's parents);
+- The value of wages and benefits the deceased would likely have earned if they had lived (If the deceased was a child, the value will be based on the earnings of the child’s parents).

-• any pain and suffering experienced by the deceased in the time between their injury and death; and
+- any pain and suffering experienced by the deceased in the time between their injury and death; and

 Keep in mind that the statute of limitations to file a wrongful death claim is 3 years from the date of the victim’s death.
 After the 3-year window, the court will be unlikely to hear the case.

-Medical Malpractice Cases
+Medical Malpractice Cases in St. Joseph

-• in treating the patient (plaintiff), the healthcare provider (defendant) failed to provide the kind of treatment that a "reasonably prudent and careful health care provider would have under similar circumstances"; and
+- In treating the patient (plaintiff), the healthcare provider (defendant) failed to provide the kind of treatment that a “reasonably prudent and careful health care provider would have under similar circumstances”; and

-• the above failure caused or contributed to the harm alleged in the claim.
+- The above failure caused or contributed to the harm alleged in the claim.

-This affidavit must be filed within 90 days of the filing of the lawsuit, and failure to file a proper and timely affidavit will likely result in the dismissal of the medical malpractice lawsuit.
+This affidavit must be filed within 90 days of the filing of the lawsuit, and failure to file a proper and timely affidavit will likely result in the dismissal of the medical malpractice case.

 Non-economic damages are meant to compensate for the negative effects of medical malpractice that aren't as easily calculable, such as compensation for pain and suffering, stress and anxiety, loss of enjoyment of life, scarring and disfigurement, and similar losses caused by the malpractice.